Can Dehydration Cause Dry Eyes?

 You can also treat dehydrated eyes with eye drops and ointments.
 Both are topical forms of medication used to lubricate the surface of your eyes.
 But remember, they will not cure the underlying cause of dryness.

-Besides lubricating your eyes, eye drops and ointments also promote healing of the eyes.
-They reduce eye inflammation and redness, decrease tear evaporation, and keep your eyes hydrated for longer periods.
+Besides lubricating your eyes, eye drops and ointments may reduce eye inflammation and redness, decrease tear evaporation, and keep your eyes hydrated for longer periods.

 6. Wear Sunglasses